Personal Branding: 7 steps to create yours + definition

 • Facilitate job search.

-A personal brand will increase people’s trust in you.
+A career will increase people’s trust in you.
 So if one day they need a service or product in your industry, they will automatically think of you rather than someone else. 😛

 But in practical terms, how do you do it?
-That’s what we’ll see right away with the 7 key steps to develop your personal branding. 🙌
+That’s what we’ll see in a few minutes with the 7 key steps to develop your personal brand. 🙌

 How do you develop your personal branding?
 The 7 key steps

-With the advent of social networks, building a strong and recognizable personal branding has become much more accessible.
+With the advent of social media networks, building a strong and recognizable brands online has become much more accessible.
 Today, anyone with a phone and an internet connection can create a personal brand.

-However, building a good personal branding takes time.
-In addition, a thoughtful strategy is needed for it to be effective and last over time. ⌛
+However, building a good personal branding takes time and minutes.
+In addition, a thoughtful marketing strategy is needed for it to be effective and last over time. ⌛

-So, how do you know what steps to take when you start building your personal brand?
+So, how do you know what steps to take when you begin building your brand course?
 Rest assured, we’re here to break down everything there is to know.

-Here are the 7 key steps to creating your personal branding:
+Here are the 7 key steps to making your career:

 2. Determine your expertise.